10 Warning Signs that Your Windows 10 is Virus Malware Infected

 While working, watching a movie or playing game Your Windows computer crashes with a Blue Screen, and you lose all of your unsaved work?
 Most of the times Computer crashes can be caused by a Hardware failure or software update gone wrong or installed driver get corrupted.
 If your programs or your system crash constantly or the infamous BSOD (Blue Screen of Death) appears regularly, it’s a clear warning that your system is not working properly and you should look into it.

 - You could be dealing with a technical issue caused by a potential incompatibility between your software and/or hardware

 - Or it may be a malware issue.

-You may check out this guide How To fix Windows Crashes Continuously if still windows crashes then there is chances are high that windows infected with virus – malware which cause windows crash continuously.
-Also if you notice after install a specific application you getting system crashes problem then there may be change either the application is not compatible with current windows or you installed virus malware on your system
+You may check out this guide How To fix Windows Crashes Continuously if still, windows crash then there is chances are high that windows infected with virus – malware which causes windows to crash continuously.
+Also if you notice after installing a specific application you getting system crashes problem then there may be change either the application is not compatible with current windows or you installed virus malware on your system

 Another warning sign of a potential malware infection on your system is the hard drive activity.
 If you notice that your disk continues to exhibit excessive activity even when you don’t use it and there is no program or download running at that moment, this could be the right time to check your system for malware.

 We have to mention that another possible cause for the abnormal hard disk activity could be a hardware failure of the disk.
 You should also take this into consideration.